getgauge/documentation/user/ide_support/intellij_idea.md

 Plugin can be installed by downloading from Jetbrains plugin repository.

-Steps to install Gauge Intellij plugin from IDE:
+Steps to install Gauge Intellij IDEA plugin from IDE:

 * Open the Settings dialog (e.g. ⌘ Comma).
 * In the left-hand pane, select Plugins.